 The reason why drugs create pleasure in the brain is not well understood, and more research is needed.
 However, it is thought that the over-commitment of neurotransmitters to the brain’s synapse releases large amounts of the brain’s natural opioids – endorphins and increases activity in the basal ganglia.

 The basal ganglia is the area of the brain responsible for feeling “rewards.”
 Under normal functionality, this center produces small amounts of dopamine and endorphins to encourage essential functions like eating, sleeping, having sex, and enjoying social interactions.

 What Is The Role Of Dopamine?

-This is why you want to eat the same delicious meals twice or take a mood-enhancing drug continuously.
+This is why you want to continuously eat the same delicious meals twice or take mood-enhancing drugs.
 But, of course, drugs might not be the only thing you’re addicted to; it might be social media, computer game consoles, sex, running, or any other enjoyable activity.